charris/numpy/doc/neps/ufunc-overrides.rst

 ``__array_ufunc__`` [6]_.
 In the end, allowing classes to opt out was preferred, and the above reasoning led us to agree on a similar implementation for :class:`ndarray` itself.
-To help implement array-like classes, the mixin class :class:`~numpy.NDArrayOperatorsMixin` provides overrides for all binary operators with corresponding ufuncs.
+To help implement array-like classes, the mixin class :class:`~numpy.lib.mixins.NDArrayOperatorsMixin` provides overrides for all binary operators with corresponding ufuncs.

 Future extensions to other functions